AdobeDocs/control-panel.en/help/subdomains-certificates/using/dmarc.md

 * SPF and DKIM records are prerequisites for creating a DMARC record.
 * DMARC records can only be added for subdomains using Full subdomain delegation.
 [Learn more on subdomains configuration methods](subdomains-branding.md#subdomain-delegation-methods)
-* Each subdomain can have only 1 DMARC record.

 ## Add a DMARC record for a subdomain {#add}